On this page

 If you play music in your establishment, you must apply for a licence.
 You need a licence to play music:

-- in catering establishments, such as cafes, gyms or indoor playgrounds
+- in catering establishments, such as cafes, (company) restaurants, hotels, gyms, or indoor playgrounds

 - in public areas